parth2211/u-thread-adder-subtractor-synchronization/README.md

    exceuting half of SR, so its highly highlt possible to change SR behaviour by other thread.
 Hence, more frequent (100%) of the time, SR value is abrubt.

-   -- Now to avoid Race Condition, we can use synchronized kw over a function, which when ran by a thread, that thread will aquire Monitor lock on whole instance.
-No other thread able to access the SR.
++ Now to avoid Race Condition, we can use synchronized kw over a function, which when ran by a thread, that thread will aquire Monitor lock on whole instance.
+No other thread able to access the whole instance leadig to bad performace
++ synchronized function added - thread only takes lock on an instance when control goes inside the syn fn and syn fun will always wrap only SR handling code.
+Other threads can access that instance/SR if first thread tough have entered the SR instance but have not entered syn fn